fashberg/WThermostatBeca/README.md

 ![homeassistant](docs/homeassistant.png)  ![hass_discovery](docs/hass_discovery.png)
 ## HASS Autodiscovery
 ThermostatBecaWifi supports optional HASS-Autodiscovery since Version 1.08-fas (currently only for heating devices).
-You have to enable it at Thermostate (settings network) and of course it must be enabled in your HASS configuration.yaml file:
+You have to enable it at Thermostat (settings network) and of course it must be enabled in your HASS configuration.yaml file:
 ```yaml
 mqtt:
   broker: <ip of broker>